Some Famous Woods

 Divided by conflicting ideas and beset with various religious factions struggling violently for supremacy, Scotland was a land in turmoil.
 The Regent was shot as he passed along a Linlithgow street in January 1570.
 On 15th April, John Wood was likewise assassinated.
 Theirs were the first politically motivated assassinations ever carried out by firearm.

 The son of Thomas Wood, youngest son of Sir Andrew Wood II, John was therefore a great-grandson of the Admiral.
 Born around 1587, he was a member of the Royal Households of King James VI (James I of England) and King Charles I. He may well have been part of James’s entourage when the king progressed to London to claim his English throne following Queen Elizabeth’s death in 1603.
 He could feasibly have been in Parliament with the King's Court in 1605, one of the intended victims of the foiled 1605 Gunpowder Plot.
 (The event is commemorated in the UK every 5th of November with bonfires and fireworks parties.)

-John was one of the royal suite in 1633 when Charles I was crowned at Holyrood in Edinburgh, and he was made a burgess of Perth.
+John was part of the royal suite in 1633 when Charles I was crowned at Holyrood in Edinburgh, and he was made a burgess of Perth.
 Prodigiously wealthy, John lent large sums of money to fellow courtiers among others.
 It was in repayment for outstanding debts that he acquired the barony of Anstruther in 1636, and the estate of Orkie, close to the Stewart kings' favourite Palace of Falkland, in 1656, both from the Earl of Crawford.